CitizensFoundation/policy-synth/agents/docs/src/webResearch/searchQueriesRanker.md

 # SearchQueriesRanker

-This class is responsible for ranking search queries based on their relevance to a given research question.
-It extends the `BasePairwiseRankingsProcessor` class.
+This class extends `BasePairwiseRankingsProcessor` to rank search queries based on their relevance to a user's research question.

 ## Properties